splintered-reality/py_trees_ros_tutorials/doc/tutorials.rst

 .. code-block:: bash

-    # stream the tree state, with statistics
+    # stream the tree state on changes
     $ py-trees-tree-watcher
+    # stream the tree state on changes with statistics
+    $ py-trees-tree-watcher -s
+    # stream the tree state on changes with most recent blackboard activity
+    $ py-trees-tree-watcher -a
+    # stream the tree state on changes with visited blackboard variables
+    $ py-trees-tree-watcher -b
-    # print the tree state, sans statistics, just once
+    # print the tree state, just once
     $ py-trees-tree-watcher --snapshot
     # serialise to a dot graph (.dot/.png/.svg) and view in xdot if available
     $ py-trees-tree-watcher --dot-graph